 The Palermo Protocol and the Declarations of Istanbul 2008 and 2018

-The adoption by the 2000 UN General Assembly of its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, now widely known as the ‘Palermo Protocol,’ is probably the most significant milestone in combatting human trafficking.
+The adoption by the 2000 UN General Assembly of its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, now widely known as the ‘Palermo Protocol’, is probably the most significant milestone in combating human trafficking.

-The Protocol in Article 2 defined ‘trafficking in persons’ as
+The Protocol in Article 2 defined ‘trafficking in persons’ as:

-the recruitment, transportation, transfer, harbouring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+[T]he recruitment, transportation, transfer, harbouring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal, manipulation or implantation of organs.

-What is now referred to as Human Trafficking for the purpose of Organ Removal (HTOR), came at the very end of the lengthy definition above and its location was to prove symbolic of the neglect of this element of human trafficking in subsequent years.
-In 2008, The Transplantation Society and the International Society of Nephrology convened in Turkey a Summit specifically on organ trafficking.
-This resulted in the Declaration of Istanbul (International Summit 2008) which strongly condemned not only organ trafficking but also what it termed ‘transplant tourism’ and ‘transplant commercialism’.
-The Declaration received considerable criticism for putting these three in the same moral category (Radcliffe Richards 2013, 83–87).
+What is now referred to as Human Trafficking for the purpose of Organ Removal (HTOR), came at the very end of this lengthy definition and its location was to prove symbolic of the neglect of this element of human trafficking in subsequent years.
+In 2008, the Transplantation Society and the International Society of Nephrology convened in Turkey a Summit specifically on organ trafficking.
+This resulted in the Declaration of Istanbul (International Summit on Transplant Tourism and Organ Trafficking, 2008), which strongly condemned not only organ trafficking but also what it termed ‘transplant tourism’ and ‘transplant commercialism’.
+The Declaration received considerable criticism for putting these three in the same moral category (Radcliffe Richards, 2013: 83–7).
 Furthermore, it did not distinguish clearly between trafficking in organs and trafficking people for their organs.

 When the Declaration of Istanbul was eventually updated in 2018, its definitions of both organ trafficking and HTOR became much more precise in response to criticism of the earlier version.

-Organ trafficking consists of any of the following activities:
+“Organ trafficking consists of any of the following activities:

 • removing organs from living or deceased donors without valid consent or authorisation or in exchange for financial gain or comparable advantage to the donor and/or a third person;